megaannum/forms/README.md

 a short, easy to remember, mnemonic mapping for menu and popup is certainly reasonable.

+Also, there is the function 'forms#example#demo#MakeTest()' which displays each of the demonstrations for 5 seconds using:

+    :call forms#example#demo#MakeTest()

+While this does not exercise any of the interactive demo; it simply renders each in turn, it is good to see if anything causes error messages or does not display at all.
+Its the beginning (maybe) of a more complete Event driven tests.

+One can also, choose a 'light' or 'dark' colorscheme prior to running the tests, just to see the differences.

 # Supported Platforms

 The Forms library ought to work on any platform where Vim has 256 colors